Sylvester Turner: Political career

 In 1984, Turner ran for Harris County Commissioner, Precinct 1 in the Democratic primary, but lost to El Franco Lee.
 Four years later, he was elected to the Texas House of Representatives in House District 139 in Harris County and remained in office through 2014.
-During that time, Turner ran unsuccessfully for mayor of Houston in 1991 and 2003.
+During this time, Turner ran unsuccessfully for mayor of Houston in 1991 and 2003.

-During his 1991 campaign for Houston mayor, Wayne Dolcefino of KTRK-TV ran an investigative report questioning Turner's involvement in an elaborate insurance fraud scam.
+During Turner's 1991 campaign for Houston mayor, Wayne Dolcefino of KTRK-TV ran an investigative report questioning Turner's involvement in an elaborate life insurance fraud scam.
 The resulting scandal ultimately cost Turner the election.
-Turner sued Dolcefino and KTRK and was initially awarded a $5.5 million libel settlement that was reduced to $3.25 million by the presiding judge.
-KTRK appealed the ruling.
-The Texas Supreme Court overturned the money award on the basis of heightened legal protections which the First Amendment affords to the media.
-But the court found that both of these specific broadcasts were both false and defamatory.
+Turner sued Dolcefino and KTRK and was initially awarded a $5.5 million libel settlement in a jury trial; the trial court reduced the award to $3.25 million, in keeping with the legal limit on punitive damages.
+Dolcefino and KTRK appealed the verdict to the Court of Appeals, Houston, which reversed the original verdict.
+Turner brought the case to the Texas Supreme Court, which upheld the Court of Appeals decision.
+Both courts found that Turner had not provided sufficient evidence to prove malice, based on heightened legal protections that the First Amendment affords to the press.
+However, both courts found that the KTRK broadcasts were both false and defamatory.

-Turner served more than 25 years in the Texas House of Representatives, and over the course of his service, he served as a member of the Legislative Budget Board, Vice-Chairman of the House Appropriations Committee, Chairman of the Subcommittee of Articles 1, 4 & 5 (General Government, Judiciary, Public Safety & Criminal Justice) and the House State Affairs Committee.
+Turner served more than 25 years in the Texas House of Representatives, and throughout his service, he served as a member of the Legislative Budget Board, Vice-Chairman of the House Appropriations Committee, Chairman of the Subcommittee of Articles 1, 4 & 5 (General Government, Judiciary, Public Safety & Criminal Justice) and the House State Affairs Committee.
 He also chaired the Texas Legislative Black Caucus and the Greater Houston Area Legislative Delegation.
-Turner has supported policies to attract doctors to underserved areas, proposed a measure increasing state funding for mental health services in Harris County from $32 million to $200 million, and worked to increase funds for legal aid for poor Texans.
+Turner supported policies to attract doctors to underserved areas, proposed a measure increasing state funding for mental health services in Harris County from $32 million to $200 million, and worked to increase funds for legal aid for poor Texans.

-In February 2020, Turner endorsed Michael Bloomberg in the 2020 Democratic Party presidential primaries.
-However, in March 2020, he switched his endorsement to former vice president Joe Biden.
+In 2015, Turner was elected Mayor of Houston, narrowly winning a runoff against Bill King after taking 31% of the vote on the first ballot.
+He was re-elected in 2019, defeating challenger Tony Buzbee by a comfortable margin.
+He served in the office for a total of eight years.

+In October 2017, Turner helped victims of Hurricane Maria in Puerto Rico.

+When Turner's eight year tenure as mayor ended on January 1, 2024, the city was in a dire financial state.
+The city was spending $100 to $200 million more than what it was bringing in each year.
+In 2023, Turner endorsed Sheila Jackson Lee to be his successor in the 2023 Houston mayoral election; she lost the runoff election by nearly 30 percentage points.